Ruben2201/Ruben2201/README.md

 ## About Me

-Hi, I'm Ruben Sanchez, a passionate mechatronic engineer with a background in [mention any relevant experience].
+Hi, I'm Ruben Sanchez, a passionate mechatronic engineer with a background in PLC programming and TCP communication.
 I'm excited to expand my knowledge in Python and web development to further contribute to the field of mechatronics.

 ## Learning Goals